jitongj/Stratification-Pipeline/README.md

 ![image](https://github.com/user-attachments/assets/9e934b66-5ad6-454b-804b-6a636f7e4423)

-- **Ensure region names's spelling and order match exactly with those in `country_shp_analysis.rds`.** (eg. Nigeria 2018 survey report Table A.2 and Table A.3 in Appendix A)
+- **Ensure region names's spelling and order match exactly with those in `country_shp_analysis.rds`.** (Take the spelling and order in `country_shp_analysis.rds` as the standard)
+- You can find the number of EA cluster for census or DHS sampling survey in the Appendix A (eg. Nigeria 2018 survey report Table A.2 and Table A.3 in Appendix A)

 Ensure they are stored under the country_survey folder under `Data`, for example: